aredridel/http-from-first-principles/README.md

 either, and shows off some tricks for using a real live http server for testing on an ephemeral port.

+The design is meant to have things in common with node's http library -- that one uses a C++ module for parsing the HTTP headers, rather than the naive approach I took here, but the structure is a bit similar.

 If this project is useful to you, say hi!
 I'd love to hear from you.

 Aria Stewart <aredridel@dinhe.net>